mizhael-dev/MyRPG/extra_context/CombatSystemDesigner/20251115_New_design/20251115_APbased_design.md

 ---

+---

+### Tempo: Actions (Italian)

+#### Italian categorization of tempo

+1. **Dui Tempi (Two Actions):** This refers to any sequence requiring two distinct phases, typically involving simultaneous footwork and weapon movement, such as a Move/Strike combination or a Feint/Strike sequence.
+  ***These actions possess a high cumulative `AP` or `IT` cost.
+Mechanically, Dui Tempi actions are intentionally designed to be interruptible, structurally rewarding the defender who conserves resources `FP` for a counter-attack.***

+2. **Primo Tempo (Single Action):** A single Action, like a fluent Strike with a single motion of the sword.
+This is a fast, efficient strike requiring the low `AP` cost and `IT` cost.
+It is designed to maximize damage while minimizing the opponent's window of opportunity.
+  ***In game terms, **Primo Tempo** is only achievable when the combatant is already in Zufechten distance or has successfully created an opening via a preceding bind or feint.***

+3. **Mezzo Tempo (Interruption/Half-Time):** This is the mechanical core of the Active Pause system.
+Mezzo Tempo is defined as a preemptive strike, often targeting an uncovered limb, or a counter initiated before the opponent's main strike has fully begun.
+  ***In the game system, this translates to the requirement of spending a dedicated resource, Focus, to resolve an action immediately upon the opponent’s declaration of a Dui Tempi action, thereby seizing the initiative flow.***

+4. **Contratempo (Simultaneous Strike):** This occurs when both combatants attempt to execute offensive actions against each other within the same immediate window.
+This models the dangerous reality of mutual engagement.
+Resolution requires a specific Structured Priority Check to determine the outcome, resulting in a calculated outcome, often a "controlled double hit" where the combatant with superior structure or timing gains a critical advantage while still sustaining minimal damage.

+---

 ### In a Bind: Quantifying Fühlen (Strone and Weak Leverage) with The Leverage Track:

    - **Fühlen:** trained instinct to judge the opponent's leverage (Strong or Weak) and makes a definitive counter-action (a winding, a disengage, or a press).